 (3) The fiscally allowable reserves in particular should be formed, in order to maintain the basic assets undiminished in their value and to meet the tax-deferred statutory purposes permanently and sustainably.

 (1) The sole organ of the foundation is the Foundation Board, which consists of at least three and at most five members, including a Chairperson.
 The Chairperson can use the title “President.”
 The presiding member of the board should preferably be experienced in business/economics and/or have a business/economics education.

 (3) The term of office of Mahi Klosterhalfen is not limited.
 The term of office of other members and Chairperson is three years.
 Re-election is permitted.
 Those members whose office is ended are not entitled to vote in this case.
-After expiry of their terms, the members of the Board shall remain in office until a successor has been elected.
+Once their term of office has elapsed, and if the number of members falls below three upon departure of a member, the member of the Executive Board of the Foundation shall remain in office until a successor has been appointed.